Pseudomodes for non-self-adjoint Dirac operators: Pseudomodes for

 \end{enumerate} \end{assumpA}

 Notice that the first condition~\eqref{Assump G Diagonal 1} implies that

-Since we will perform the estimates in the neighbourhood of infinity ($\pm \infty$) and its complement (the bounded set) separately, we will denote $a_{\pm}>0$ the universal constants such that all behaviours of components of $V$ in Assumption \ref{Assump General} happen.
-For the sake of convenience, let us define

 Next lines gather some comments on Assumption \ref{Assump General}.
-Let us recall the expression of $\lambda\psi_{-1}'$ when $\lambda\in \R$,
+Let us recall the expression of $\lambda\psi_{-1}^{(1)}$ when $\lambda\in \R$:

 We will see later that the shape of the pseudomode depends a lot on $\psi_{-1}$ and the sign of $\mathrm{Im}\, V_{11}+\mathrm{Im}\, V_{22}$ (which is attached with very large $\lambda$) will decide the sign for the decay of the pseudomode.
 The larger the sum is, the faster the pseudomode decreases at infinity (see the proof of Proposition \ref{Lemma L2 norm}).
-Furthermore, by looking at the condition~\eqref{Eq Normality} in Appendix~\ref{Appendix normality}, the assumption \eqref{Assump G Diagonal 1} also ensures that the operator defined in~\eqref{Eq Def H_V} is \enquote{significantly non-self-adjoint}.
+Furthermore, by looking at Remark~\ref{Rem.normal}, the assumption \eqref{Assump G Diagonal 1} also ensures that the operator defined in~\eqref{Eq Def H_V} is \enquote{significantly non-self-adjoint}.

-From the conditions \eqref{Assump G Diagonal 2}, we deduce the similarity of the sum of absolute values and the absolute value of the sum of $V_{11}$ and $V_{22}$ in the neighbourhood of infinity:
+From the conditions \eqref{Assump G Diagonal 2}, we deduce the similarity of the sum of absolute values and the absolute value of the sum of $\mathrm{Im}\,V_{11}$ and $\mathrm{Im}\,V_{22}$ in the neighbourhood of infinity: